janwilmake/todo-list-api2/README.md

-# Todo List API
+# Matrix-Style Todo List

-A simple todo list application built with Cloudflare Workers and Durable Objects.
+A cyberpunk-themed todo list application built with Cloudflare Workers and Durable Objects.
+The application features a matrix-inspired design with a sleek, terminal-like interface.

 ## Features

-- Create new todos
-- List all todos
-- Toggle todo completion status
-- Delete todos
+- Create, read, update, and delete todos
 - Persistent storage using Durable Objects
-- Simple web interface
+- Matrix-style user interface with green-on-black theme
+- Responsive design using Tailwind CSS
+- Real-time updates
+- Per-IP state isolation

 ## API Endpoints

 ### GET /todos
-Returns a list of all todos
+Returns all todos for the current IP

 ### POST /todos
 Creates a new todo